 Water resource management has often been described as a wicked problem, especially because there are no easy solutions.
-It is wicked because there are unknown dimensions to the related science.
+This is a wicked problem because there are unknown dimensions related to science.

 In many European countries, climate change has significantly affected the frequency and intensity of phenomena such as drought.
 In southern and south-eastern Europe, according to global climatic models, severe droughts that once appeared once every 100 years may now reappear every 10-50 years.